Wilton Breach of Peace Lawyer

 A person is guilty of breach of peace in the first degree when with the intent to cause annoyance or alarm, they place a fake explosive device or a hazardous substance in a place likely to be discovered by another person.
 This crime is much less common and is taken much more seriously by the Wilton Police and the prosecutors at Norwalk Superior Court.
 Breach of peace in the first-degree, under CGS 53a-180aa, is a Class D felony with a maximum sentence of five years.

-Breach of Peace in the Second Degree
+Disturbing the Peace in the Second Degree

 Talking to a Wilton Breach of Peace Attorney